Wolseley Motors: BMC

 Following the merger of Austin and Morris that created the British Motor Corporation (BMC), Wolseleys shared with MG and Riley common bodies and chassis, namely the 4/44 (later 15/50) and 6/90, which were closely related to the MG Magnette ZA/ZB and the Riley Pathfinder/Two-point-Six respectively.

 In 1957 the Wolseley 1500 was based on the planned successor to the Morris Minor, sharing a bodyshell with the Riley One-Point-Five.
 The next year, the Wolseley 15/60 debuted the new mid-sized BMC saloon design penned by Pinin Farina.
 It was followed by similar vehicles from five marques within the year.

 The Wolseley Hornet was based on the Austin and Morris Mini with a booted body style which was shared with Riley as the Elf.
 The 1500 was replaced with the Wolseley 1100 (BMC ADO16) in 1965, which became the Wolseley 1300 two years later.
 Finally, a version of the Austin 1800 was launched in 1967 as the Wolseley 18/85.

 British Leyland

 After the merger of BMC and Leyland to form British Leyland in 1969 the Riley marque, long overlapping with Wolseley, was retired.
 Wolseley continued in diminished form with the Wolseley Six of 1972, a variant of the Austin 2200, a six-cylinder version of the Austin 1800.
 It was finally killed off just three years later in favour of the Wolseley variant of the wedge-shaped 18–22 series saloon, which was never even given an individual model name, being badged just "Wolseley", and sold only for seven months until that range was renamed as the Princess.
 This change thus spelled the end of the Wolseley marque after 74 years.

-As of 2012 the Wolseley marque is owned by SAIC Motor, having been acquired by its subsidiary Nanjing Automobile following the break-up of the MG Rover Group.
-The Wolseley Sheep Shearing Machinery Company continued trading and is now Ferguson plc.
+As of 2012, the Wolseley marque was owned by SAIC Motor, having been acquired by its subsidiary Nanjing Automobile following the break-up of the MG Rover Group.